-Synthetic persona research to understand how different audiences experience the Everyday Living Interiors website β and how to make it work harder for the people Sara most wants to reach.
+Synthetic persona research to understand how different audiences experience Everyday Living Interiors — across the website and physical marketing materials — and how to make every touchpoint work harder for the people Sara most wants to reach.

 Defined the research objectives, key questions, and interview methodology.
 Two objectives: understand the gap between ELI's stated philosophy and how visitors actually experience it, and identify the psychological barriers preventing everyday people from considering interior design.